UTSCCSCC01/finalprojects22-amorr-yes/README.md

 We are using docker (to make our life easier).

-If you do not need to setup a new frontend / backend, then by using docker, you do not necessarily need to install the environment.
+If you do not need to setup a new frontend / backend, then by using docker, you do not necessarily need to install the environment (i.e. you can skip the following manual installations).

 To install docker, check: [Get Docker - docker docs](https://docs.docker.com/get-docker/).